 Do you use Soundslice with other people in your company/school/group, sharing a single Soundslice login across multiple people?
 We’re here to help.

 Instead of sharing passwords — an icky and insecure practice — you can use our organizations feature.
 With it, each of your colleagues logs in with a separate Soundslice account.
-Then, to access your shared scores, you simply “switch into” your organization’s account.
+Then, to access your shared slices, you simply “switch into” your organization’s account.

 If you’re familiar with Facebook Pages, you’ll feel right at home.
 This works the same as Facebook’s “Use Facebook as [page]” feature.